 looking at the pressures that can make even seasoned pols fail

-came from a TV appearance by the Clintons on the TV show 60 Minutes.
+came from a TV appearance by the Clintons on 60 Minutes.
 The interviewer

 suggested their decision to remain married was an "arrangement".

-had made a conscious choice out of love and respect, Tannen suggests.
+had made a conscious choice out of love and respect, notes Tannen.

-The other soundbite that stuck to the Clintons like mud came hurtling towards Hillary Clinton during the 1972 election campaign.
-It followed an accusation by competing candidate Jerry Brown.
-He claimed that Mrs Clinton had exploited
+The other soundbite during the 1972 election campaign.
+It followed an accusation by competing candidate Jerry Brown that Mrs Clinton had exploited

 her marriage when Mr Clinton was governor of Arkansas.
-Mrs C, said Brown, used Governor C to attract
+Mrs C used Governor C to attract

-state business to the law firm where she was a partner.
-The accusation
+state business to the law firm where she was a partner, Brown said (an accusation

 personal struggle to combine work and family.
 Reporters pressed